Test management tool: Implementation

 A test management tool that includes everything needed to manage the test process can save testers the problems of installing separate applications that are necessary for the testing process, which can also be time consuming.
 They can be implemented with minimal programming ability, allowing for easy installation and monitoring of the test process across multiple project groups.
 Once installed, teams have instant access to a user interface and can immediately start running and recording test cases.
 These types of applications are designed to simplify the test management process with high levels of automation and tracking built in, yet don't require advanced programming skills or knowledge to implement.
 They are useful for teams who manage a variety of test cases and for larger teams who need an all-inclusive application for project management.

 Using

 Once a project has kicked off, a test management tool tracks bug status, defects and projects tasks, and allows for collaboration across the team.
 When administering test cases, users can access a variety of dashboards to gain access to data instantly, making the test process efficient and accurate.
 The type of dashboard used is determined by the scope of the project and the information and data that needs to be extracted during the testing process.
 Data can be shared and accessed across multiple project teams, allowing for effective communication and collaboration throughout the testing process.

+Open-source test management tools

+The following table lists notable open-source tools used for test management, test execution, test automation management, and related quality assurance activities.